niklas/mapcrafter/README.md

 # Mapcrafter [![Build Status](https://travis-ci.org/mapcrafter/mapcrafter.svg?branch=master)](https://travis-ci.org/mapcrafter/mapcrafter) #

+**This fork is adapted to the Modpack Sevtech Ages, which thanks to JustEnoughIDs saves chunks in a new format: Biomes are an int array (instead of bytes) and block/data is indexed through a Palette (different from 1.13) to increase the number of ids.**

 **For Minecraft 1.13, see issue [#113](https://github.com/mapcrafter/mapcrafter/issues/275).
 TL;DR: Minecraft 1.13 support is pretty much complete, few small features and full documentation are still in progress.
 Can be built from source from `world113` branch or [nightly packages](https://mapcrafter.org/downloads/nightly) can be used.**

 by Moritz Hilscher